Scifabric/pybossa/doc/customizing.rst

 Setting an expiration time for project passwords
 ================================================

-PyBossa allows the owner of a project to set a password so that only people (both anonymous or authenticated) that know it can contribute.
+PYBOSSA allows the owner of a project to set a password so that only people (both anonymous or authenticated) that know it can contribute.
 By entering this password, the user will have access to the project for a time specified by::